How to Help Us Help the Mountain Caribou

 - That you support the call for a moratorium on industrial logging adjacent to southern Wells Gray Provincial Park, as recently put forward by the Upper Clearwater Referral Group.

-- That the Mountain Caribou population of southern Wells Gray Park has declined by about 60% since the B.C.
-Liberals came to power in 2001, i.e., from about 300 animals to fewer than 125.
+- That the Mountain Caribou population of southern Wells Gray Park has declined by about 60% during the 16 years the B.C.
+Liberals were, i.e., from about 300 animals in 2001 to fewer than 125 in 2015.

 - That logging outside the park is widely accepted as the ultimate cause of this decline.

-- That in 2014 the proposed moratorium area was designated as critical caribou habitat by the Federal government under the Species at Risk Act.
+- That the proposed moratorium area was federally designated in 2014 as critical habitat for caribou by the Federal government under the Species at Risk Act.

 - That notwithstanding this, BC’s Ministry of Forest, Land and Natural Resource Operations awarded several cutting permits within the past year, most recently in December.

-- That the southern Mountain Caribou occurs almost entirely in B.C. and is therefore above all a responsibility of the B.C. government.
+- That the southern Mountain Caribou occurs almost entirely in B.C. and therefore the B.C. government has ultimate responsibility for their survival and recovery.

 - Your experience of Wells Gray, your love of untouched landscapes, comparisons with other regions of the world you’ve lived in or visited, the importance of wild places to contemporary society losing touch with the living green world, etc.

-- Encourage the Premier to leave a green legacy by establishing a moratorium on industrial logging adjacent to southern Wells Gray Park until such time as the its caribou herds show definite signs of recovery.
+- Encourage the Premier to live up to his party’s commitment to endangered species legislation by establishing a moratorium on industrial logging adjacent to southern Wells Gray Park before it is too late.

 If Sending an E-mail, Please CC to One or More of the Following